You have no items in your shopping cart.

 Coconut oil has been a skin softener for 1000s of years.
 It is made from the extracted meat of the seed from the coconut tree, cocos nucifera.
 Coconut oil is full of fatty acids, like linoleic acid and lauric acid.
 It has antibacterial properties as well and doubles as an moisturizer to soften the skin.

-Virgin or extra virgin coconut oil is made from the fresh flesh, and refined coconut oil generally uses dried coconut flesh.
+Virgin or extra virgin coconut oil is made from fresh flesh, and refined coconut oil generally uses dried coconut flesh.
 Organic coconut oil is grown without synthetic pesticides or other toxins.
 Expeller-pressed oil is pressed using heat.
 Cold-pressed uses none, which allows it to hold onto more of its nutrient density.

 Refined coconut oil involves pressing the copra, then heating it in order to remove the odor.
 It’s then processed and filtered to remove any additional bacteria or debris, sometimes using chemicals.